apache/apisix/doc/architecture-design.md

 hello world
 ```

+If the information can be delivered via HTTP response header, for example, the plugin is in stream
+subsystem, the information will be logged in the error log with `warn` level.

 ### Advanced Debug Mode

 Enable advanced debug mode by modifying the configuration in `conf/debug.yaml` file.
-Because there will have a check every second, only the checker reads the `#END` flag, and the file would consider as closed.
+Because there will be a check every second, only the checker reads the `#END` flag, and the file would be considered as closed.

 The checker would judge whether the file data changed according to the last modification time of the file.
 If there has any change, reload it.
 If there was no change, skip this check.
 So it's hot reload for enabling or disabling advanced debug mode.